 The History and Future of Cellular Technology

-The incredible evolutionary pace of cellular technologies over the past twenty years has been near miraculous.
+The incredible pace of cellular technology evolution over the past decades has been near miraculous.

 Coverage improved dramatically, data is vastly cheaper, and the wireless speeds possible with the latest devices rival landline broadband performance!

-Best of all - this rapid pace of advancement shows no signs of slowing down.
-If anything, the tempo is only quickening as every carrier jockeys to take the lead as they build next-generation 5G networks.
+Best of all, this rapid pace of advancement shows no signs of slowing down.
+If anything, the tempo is only quickening as every carrier jockeys to take the lead in building next-generation 5G networks.

 But just what on earth is 5G?
 Does it even matter how many Gs you have?!?